-Delta Aquariids 2019: All you need to know | EarthSky.org
+Delta Aquariid meteor shower 2021: All you need to know

 Donald Machholz discovered this comet in 1986.
 It’s a short-period comet whose orbit carries it around the sun once in a little over five years.
 At aphelion – its greatest distance from the sun – this comet goes out beyond the orbit of Jupiter.
 At perihelion – its closest point to the sun – Comet 96P Machholz swings well inside Mercury’s orbit.
 Comet 96P Machholz last came to perihelion on October 27, 2017, and will next come to perihelion on January 31, 2023.

 Bottom line: The Delta Aquariid meteor shower lacks a very definite peak.
-It rambles along pretty steadily in late July and August, coinciding with the Perseids.
-The nominal peak is in late July, shortly before the new moon on August 1, 2019.
+It rambles along pretty steadily in late July and August, intermingling with the Perseids.
+The expected nominal peak happens in late July, and in 2021, coincides with a bright waning gibbous moon.
 From any time zone, the best viewing window lasts for several hours, centered on roughly 2 a.m.
 (3 a.m. daylight saving time).
 Find an open sky away from artificial lights, lie down on a reclining lawn chair and look upward.